henry232323/triqt/README.md

 # triqt
 Run the Qt event loop from within the [Trio](https://github.com/python-trio/trio) event loop.
+With inspiration and code borrowed from [Quamash](https://github.com/harvimt/quamash)

 A simple way to use trio with your Python Qt application.
 To begin running the app